 For me, the injury question boils down to origin of the pain: If I can answer the questions, “How did this happen” and “where do I hurt”, I usually know what to do.
 If the condition is chronic, meaning this is something that flares up on a regular basis, such as nagging knee pain or DOMS (delayed onset muscle soreness), then I usually continue with my workout regimen, but alter subsequent workouts as to allow for minimal impact on the affected area.
 For example, If my legs are super sore from a strength session, I will change my planned long run to a swim workout which engages the body aerobically, but limits direct impact on the legs.
 The increased circulation from the full-body movement helps pump oxygenated blood into the legs and helps remove toxins from the sore area.
 Usually in a day or two, I should be fine to resume my original training schedule.

-However, if the injury is acute, rest (and an apt with my PT or sports chiro) is usually the first course of action.
+However, if the injury is acute, rest (and an appointment with the PT or sports chiropractor) is usually the first course of action for me.
 For example, if while doing some speed work on the track, I feel a twinge in the hamstring followed by acute pain that does not abate, this is an signal telling me to stop as there is something acutely wrong, probably a muscle strain (pull or tear).
 Typically, an acute injury needs time to heal, in addition to rehab, so refraining from regular training impact on that particular area is best initially.
-In this example, I might stop running for 2-3 weeks, but under the supervision of a good PT, continue rehab work and continue cycling.
+In this example, I might stop running for a week or two, but under the supervision of a good PT, continue rehab work and moderate cycling and swimming.

 As a general rule, anytime I exercise when I’m hurting or feeling sick, I always modify the workout, changing up duration, intensity, and/or volume to make the workout easier.
 If you’re going to train when you’re not feeling well, make sure to treat it like a recovery day.
 Sometimes that means taking the day off, and sometimes it just means slowing down a bit